NOTE: Not all of these classes are available at each training event

 CHAINSAW – Upon completion of this unit the volunteer will be able to describe the elements of a Job Hazard Analysis required for chain saw operation.
 Define personal protective equipment required for chain saw operation.
 Apply the safety components of the situational awareness-individual complexity checklist.
 All based on the individual skill, knowledge, and your understanding of your personal capabilities and limitations.
 All sawyers and brush pullers are required to take this mandatory safety training.
 After this training a date will be scheduled for the field proficiency chainsaw exercise.

 RECOVER – Discover ministry through the safe and effective cleanup of destroyed hopes, lives and property.
 Learn; first, the precautions necessary for the safety of the volunteer and second, the tools and methods for efficient clean-up.
 Also known as Fire Cleanup, Ash Out , and/or Mudout.
 (Debris removal and clearnup for Wildfires, floods and earthquakes)

-FORKLIFT – This class will be in two parts.
+FORKLIFT (aka: SKID STEER) – This class will be in two parts.
 The first part will be in the classroom with a study booklet.
 The second part will be outside doing a practical exercise with the forklift.